 Once a type of content is set, you have two ways to inject (or 'display') data in the container.
 You can either use the data source field at the element level, or change the thing in the group with an action in a workflow.
 Both operations are strictly equivalent, but actions will win over the data source field.

-The next section covers building dynamic expressions that will be used to fill the Data source and Data to display fields.
 Once you have a thing, elements inside will be able to access the 'Parent Element's thing'.
 It is important to note that an element can only access the direct parent's thing.
 If a group is within another group, elements inside the first group will access the thing of that group, not of the grandparent element.

 You can reset a group to wipe the thing that is displayed in it.
 When you use a reset group action, the thing will be reverted to what was defined as the datasource (including an empty object if the field wasn't filled initially).
 When a group is being reset, the inputs will also be returned to their initial state.
 Note that whenever the content of a group changes, the group effectively is being reset and a new thing is being displayed in it.